Children and Youth Connections

 - provides an emotionally and physically safe, secure, and nurturing environment

 Fox Valley Unitarian Universalist Religious Education Mission Statement:

 The mission our religious education program is to grow a community of compassionate young people by:

 - Maintaining a safe, welcoming, and developmentally appropriate environment

 - Exposing them to diverse voices and religious traditions

 - Engaging them in critical thinking about values in their world

 - Offering opportunities for meaningful social justice work

 Religious Education Philosophy and Goals

-In our belief that Religious Education is a lifelong process we seek to provide programming for all age groups.
+It is our belief that Religious Education is a lifelong process, and we seek to provide programming for all age groups.
 We also strive to appeal to the interests and concerns of our diverse congregation.
-Our programming for youth is based on the assumption that young people receive their primary religious education in the home.
+Our programs are based on the assumption that young people receive their primary religious education in the home.
 Our efforts are in support of families who are raising their children with respect for liberal religious values.